PouyaPouryaie/springboot-kafka/Readme.md

 **Error Handling**: Implemented within the producer and consumer to manage potential errors and ensure message delivery. also show how to use Retry Strategy <br>
 **Service Registry (Avro)**: Integrated for efficient data serialization and centralized schema management by using Avro and schema registry <br>
 **Testcontainer**: Demonstrating how to use Testcontainer to test producer and consumer. you can find it under `src/test/java/ir/bigz/kafka` package in Simple Producer-Consumer module <br>
-**RoutingKafkaTemplate**: Demonstrating how to config Spring Kafka that allows you to dynamically route messages to different topics based on message content. <br>
+**RoutingKafkaTemplate**: Demonstrating how to config Spring Kafka that allows you to dynamically route messages to different topics based on message content. `advance-producer-consumer` project<br>
+**DelegatingByTopicDeserializer**: Demonstrating how to config Spring Kafka that allows you to dynamically deserialize message based on different topics. `advance-producer-consumer` project<br>
+**CustomizeDeserializer**: Demonstrating how to define custom deserializer and use it. you can find it under `producer` at `advance-producer-consumer` project.<br>
+**CustomizeContainerFactory**: Demonstrating how to define a customize container factory and attach to specific `@KafkaListener`. you can find it under `producer` at `advance-producer-consumer` project.<br>

 ### Contributing